Powerlearnproject/se-assignment-day-2-git-and-github-Niver15/README.md

   collaborations

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+1.creating a branch-when you create a new branch,Git makes a copy of the current branch"s history but does not immediately change anything in the working directory. such as git branch new- feature
+2.switching to a branch-after creating a branch you can switch to it using git checkout command or git switch in new versions if git
+3.Making changes and committing-once on the new branch,you can make changes (such as editing files,adding new ones) and commit them as usual
+4.Merging a branch-when you are done with  your work on a branch you need to merge thst brsnch back into main branch.
+A)first  switch to the branc you want to merge into, type git checkout main b)then use the git merge command
+ Git will combine the changes from new-feature into main and you may need to resolve any merging conflicts.
+ 5.Deleting a branch-after merging the branch you can delete it to keep the repository clean

+ WHY IS BRANCHING AN IMPORTANT FEATURE FOR COLLABORATIVE DEVELOPMENT ON GITHUB Allows fro isolation of features or fixes
+ Enables parallel development
+ Pulls requests for code review
+ Allows one to test new feature without affecting main codebase Maintains a clean history
+ Allows for efficient collaborations in large teams Improves collaborations with forks.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?